How to Plan a Road Trip – The Definitive Guide 2023

 Planning Your Daily Travel Route

-We opted instead to park in the suburbs and use either public transport or our bicycles to ride into the city centre.
+Instead, We opted to park in the suburbs and use public transport or our bicycles to ride into the city centre.
 This kept it fuss-free.

 road trip map route planning